Mount Etna: Etymology and mythology

-One view is that the word Etna is from the Greek αἴθω (aíthō), meaning "I burn", through an iotacist pronunciation.
+One view is that the word Etna is from the Greek αἴθω (aíthō), meaning "to burn", through monophthongization of the Ancient Greek pronunciation as seen in Koine Greek phonology, or possibly from a Siculian (or Sicanian?) dialect word (*aith-na, "the fiery one"?) of the same Indo-European origin, namely the root *h₂eydʰ- "to burn; fire".

 Another view is that the name is derived from the Phoenician word attuna meaning 'furnace' or 'chimney'.
 In Classical Greek, it is called Αἴτνη (Aítnē), a name given also to Catania and the city originally known as Inessa.
 In Latin it is called Aetna.
 In Arabic, it is called ALA (جبل النار, 'the Mountain of Fire').
 According to both Roman and Greek mythology, Vulcan/Hephaestus, the god of blacksmithing, had his forge under Mount Etna.

 In Greek mythology, the deadly monster Typhon was trapped under this mountain by Zeus, the god of the sky and thunder and king of gods, and the forges of Hephaestus were said also to be underneath it.

 The volcano is also known as Muncibbeḍḍu in Sicilian and Mongibello in Italian, generally regarded as deriving from the Romance word monte/munti plus the Arabic word ALA (جبل), both meaning 'mountain'.
 According to another hypothesis, the term comes from the Latin Mulciber (qui ignem mulcet, 'he who placates the fire'), one of the Latin names of the god Vulcan.
 Today, the name Mongibello is used for the area of Mount Etna containing the two central craters, and the craters located southeast and northeast of the volcanic cone.

 The name Mongibel is found in Arthurian Romance, as the name of the otherworld castle (or realm) of Morgan le Fay and her half-brother, King Arthur, localised at Etna, according to traditions concerning them derived from the stories told by the Breton conteurs who accompanied the Norman occupiers of Sicily.